ewilhelm222/SmugMug-random-image/README.txt

 - API keys and Tokens from SmugMug

-- Permissions for Apple Script to access files and Messenger - this can be frustrating because at least in my version of MacOS this permission is only granted when the program first try to access something.
+- Permissions for Apple Script to access files and Messenger - this can be frustrating because at least in my version of MacOS (13.4 (22F66)) this permission is only granted when the programs first try to access something.

 -  load the .plist with launchctl load ~/Library/LaunchAgents/com.user.smugmug_random.plist -- I think this now will launch every time I restart the computer, but am not yet sure.